 Juvenile Probation Officer Application and Training

 Candidates can apply for juvenile probation officer jobs by creating an online profile with Montgomery’s official city website and then responding to any posted vacancies on the city’s jobs directory.
-If there are no current openings candidates can opt to be notified when this occurs by filling out a job interest card.

 Candidates without a master’s degree in the behavioral sciences will need to have some prior training in a related field if they intend to submit a competitive application.
 Those successfully hired will receive additional training along with an orientation with the Montgomery juvenile probation department.
 After their first year in their new careers, officers will need to complete 12 hours of continuing training each year.